MarcoMeter/recurrent-ppo-truncated-bptt/README.md

 #### Hidden States were not Reset

 This is rather considered as a feature and not a bug.
-For environments that produce rather short episodes are likely to take advantage of not resetting the hidden state upon commencing a new episode.
+For environments that produce rather short episodes are likely to take advantage of not resetting the hidden states upon commencing a new episode.
 This is the case for MinigridMemory-S9.
-Resetting hidden states is now controlled by the hyperparameter `` inside configs.py.
+Resetting hidden states is now controlled by the hyperparameter `reset_hidden_state` inside configs.py.
+The actual mistake was the mixed up order of saving the recurrent cell to its respective placeholder and resetting it.

 # Model Architecture